NahyeMoon/Tech_Layoff/README.md

   - The layoffs in Consumer followed a similar pattern to Retail due to the shift in demand toward online services and subsequent demand stabilization.
   - The number started at 5,341 in 2020 and surged to 18,350 in 2022 and to 27,110 in 2023.
   - Most affected companies **Meta** (11,000 layoffs in 2022; 10,000 in 2023), and Google (12,000 layoffs in 2023)

-* **Food**
-  - The Food industry recorded 5,629 layoffs in 2020 driven by cost reductions and gathering ristrictions.
-  - Layoffs surged to 16,252 in 2023 as companies downsized after overexpansion during the peak of the pandemic when demand for online food delivery was at its highest.
-  -  Most affected companies: Swiggy (2,250 layoffs in 2020), and Delivery Hero (300 layoffs in 2021)

  **Finance**
   - The recorded layoffs in Finance rose to 10,663 (87% compared to 2020) in 2022 due to ongoing economic downturns and the increasing replacement of jobs through automation.